 Standard and Optional Features

-Standard features include a six-speed manual transmission, power windows and locks, a six-speaker AM/FM/CD audio system with SiriusXM Satellite Radio and iPod/USB auxiliary input jacks, power and heated body-colored side mirrors, remote keyless entry, a trip computer and 14-inch steel wheels.
-Newly standard for the latest model year is a one-touch triple turn signal, sliding sun visors and a driver's blind spot mirror.
+Base models are equipped with a six-speed manual transmission, power windows and locks, a six-speaker AM/FM/CD audio system with SiriusXM Satellite Radio and iPod/USB auxiliary input jacks, power and heated body-colored side mirrors, remote keyless entry, a trip computer and 15-inch steel wheels.

 Standard safety equipment includes front, side and head curtain airbags, traction and stability control systems, electronic brakeforce distribution, brake assist and active front head restraints.